allianceauth/allianceauth/docs/installation/auth/upgradev1.md

 Any permissions assigned to these groups will be copied to the state replacing them.
 Because these groups are no longer managed they pose a security risk and so are deleted at the end of the migration automatically.

+### Run Migrations

+Once you've configured any optional settings it is now safe to run the included migrations.

 ## Validating Upgrade

 Before starting the Celery workers it's a good idea to validate the states were created and assigned correctly.
-Any mistakes now will trigger deletion of service accounts: if celery workers aren't running these tasks aren't yet processed.
+Any mistakes now will trigger deletion of service accounts: if Celery workers aren't running these tasks aren't yet processed.
 States can be checked through the admin site.

 The site (and not Celery) can be started with `supervisorctl start myauth:gunicorn`.
 Then navigate to the admin site and log in with your v1 username and password.
 States and User Profiles can be found under the Authentication app.